 However, SSD is not a means-tested program.
 This is a benefit paid out based upon a recipient’s work history where they have paid into the disability program.
 Unlike SSI, there is no income or asset cap for SSD.
 However, unlike SSI, SSD is considered income for purposes of calculating child support.
 In this respect, Appendix IX-B provides that “Sources of Income” include, but is not limited to, income from the following sources: “m. disability grants or payments (including Social Security disability).”

 Out of fairness to the chil(ren), it is very important that child support be calculated correctly and that income be appropriately identified.
-If you have received Social Security benefits and do not know if they were properly categorized, please contact the experienced family law attorneys in Haddonfield, NJ at Adinolfi & Lieberman, P.A. for a consultation today.
+If you have received Social Security benefits and do not know if they were properly categorized, please contact the experienced family law attorneys in Haddonfield, NJ at Adinolfi & Packman, P.A. for a consultation today.
 Call our Law Offices at 856.428.8334 or contact us online.